BitD-Philly/bitd-philly.github.io/all_collections/_npcs/lord_scurlock.md

 #optional
 pronouns:       He/Him
-status:         missing/presumed dead
+status:         dead
 affiliations:   Remnants of the Calamity,
 desc:           Vampire, noble, body-snatcher, conniver.
 Once-employer of the Nameless.
-Currently trapped in a box with Blighter.
+Once-employer of the Nameless, now beaten to death by Render.

 ---